ojxio/duck-impl/README.md

-`duck-impl` brings some duck typing developing experiences to Go, which are very common in other languages.
+🦆 `duck-impl` brings some duck typing developing experiences to Go, which are very common in other languages.

+## Features

+### Generate a duck struct for a your given interface, so that you can use anonymous functions to implement interfaces on runtime.

 Sample usage:

-In TypeScript, people can do this:
+In TypeScript, people can do:

 ```typescript
 type Foo interface {